mitre/tmnt/docs/source/sequence_vae.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++

-Assuming TMNT has been installed and tested following the instructions in Installation and Quick Start, TMNT can be used to train a transformer-based VAE (using BERT base pre-trained as the encoder), with an invocation such as::
+Assuming TMNT has been installed and tested following the instructions in Installation and Quick Start, TMNT can be used to train a transformer-based VAE, with an invocation such as::

   python bin/seq_vae.py --input_file hotel_reviews.900.txt --gpus 0 --gen_lr 1e-3 --min_lr 0.000001 \\